Architecture of Mongolia: Renaissance

 After two centuries of cultural decline, Mongolia began a renaissance during the second half of the 16th century.
 This was a period of relative peace, free of foreign aggression, and the Gelug school of Buddhism was introduced.
 Altan Khan of Tumet founded the city of Hohhot in 1575 as a political and cultural centre.
 Among the first Buddhist monasteries in Mongolia during this period was temple Thegchen Chonchor Ling in Khökh Nuur, built by Altan Khan to commemorate his 1577 meeting with third Dalai Lama Sonam Gyatso.
 Many temples were built in Hohhot during the period including Dazhao and Xilituzhao Temples.

 In Khalkha, Abatai Khan founded the Erdene Zuu monastery in 1585 near the site of Karakorum.
 Although these first temples were designed in the Chinese style, Mongolian architecture developed a unique style with Tibetan and Indian influences.

 The Mongolian style began with mobile temples.
 As the people became more sedentary, the temples evolved into multi-angular and quadratic structures.
 The roof, supported by pillars and walls, served also as the ceiling.

 Zanabazar, the first Bogd Gegeen of the Khalkha Mongols, designed many temples and monasteries in traditional Mongolian style and supervised their construction.
 He merged Oriental architecture with the designs of Mongolian yurts and marquees.
-Zanabazar's Batu-Tsagaan Tsogchin temple in Ulan Bator was a prototype of the Mongolian architectural style.
+Zanabazar's Batu-Tsagaan Tsogchin temple in Ulaanbaatar was a prototype of the Mongolian architectural style.
 A large, marquee-shaped structure, its four central columns support the roof.
 There are 12 columns in the middle row; those in the outer row are slightly taller, and the total number of columns is 108.
 The temple, designed for expansion, was originally 42 × 42 m and later expanded to 51 × 51 m.

 The Indian style was most prominent in stupa design.
 Among the best-known stupas are Ikh Tamir, Altan Suburgan of Erdene Zuu, Jiran Khashir of Gandang and the mausoleums of Abatai Khan and Tüsheetu Khan Gombodorji.
 The Khögnö Tarni (1600), Zaya-iin Khüree (1616), Baruun Khüree (1647) and Zaya-iin Khiid (1654) monasteries were built during this period.